 Looking for Old Town new construction projects?
 We’ve got you covered!

 Several Old Town new construction projects are well underway around town and The Goodhart Group has the inside scoop.
-Here are the latest updates as of May, 2017.
+Here are the latest updates as of July, 2017.
+You can also visit this site for new construction opportunities in the rest of the City of Alexandria.

 Ellsworth Row (pictured above) is located in the 200 block of Patrick Street in South Old Town, just steps from Misha’s Coffee, shops, and restaurants.
 A 5 townhome development project, with 4 new units and 1 historic resale, Ellsworth Row offers all of the modern luxuries you’d expect, like large open kitchens, rooftop terraces AND private patio, and beautiful brick veneer exteriors.
 They all offer four bedrooms and either 3.5 or 4.5 baths, luxury master suites, high ceilings, top of the line finishes, finished basements, as well as two off-street parking spaces.
 Prices range from $1,330,000-$1,495,000.
 These homes are near and dear to our hearts as we are the listing agents on this development.
-The new construction homes are ready to be shown and sold (as of this update, #210 is under contract)!
-The historic renovation is still underway and can be shown with advance notice.
+As of this update, just one new construction unit remains!
+The historic renovation home is still underway and slated for late summer/early fall delivery (it can be shown with advance notice).

 The Bottling House, at 521 North Washington Street, is a seven-unit project, including a one bedroom unit, four two-bedroom units, and two three-bedroom penthouses.
 Units range in size from 471 to over 2,000 square feet.
-These loft-style condos will range in price from $700,000 – $1,500,000.
+These loft-style condos will range in price from $350,000 for the one bedroom unit to $700,000 – $1,500,000 for the others.
 Four of the seven homes offer elevator access.
 One or two parking spaces are included with each two or three bedroom residence.
 High quality finishes include quartz counters with a waterfall edge island, 6″ wide-plank hardwood floors, Thermador appliances, cabinets with soft-close drawers and doors, and solar shades on all windows.
-The two-story penthouses occupy the top two floors of the building, each with a private roof terrace with rough-ins for outdoor kitchens and gas grills.
+The two-story penthouses occupy the top two floors of the building, each with a private roof terrace with river views, rough-ins for outdoor kitchens, and gas grills.
 The Bottling House residences are slated for Summer 2017 delivery.

 Park Residences, at 601 North Henry Street (site of a former parking lot), is a 22 luxury townhome development by Northfield Construction and Development.
 These 2,250 square foot, four-level units will have three bedrooms and 3.5 baths.
 Metro riders will love its proximity to the Braddock Road stop (a quarter-mile away) as well as the King Street stop (less than one mile away).
 The townhomes are scheduled for late Fall 2017 delivery, with prices starting just under $900,000.